Glasgow Airport Movements 2019

 Overall, this is another substantial drop with worse likely to come, especially following the collapse of Thomas Cook which was one of the main players at Glasgow.
 If none of the other airlines step in to takeover at least some of the defunct carrier’s routes, passenger numbers will likely tumble, potentially resulting in a substantial annual reduction of 500-600k.

 "Honest Gov` - It wasn`t Me!"
-(Said in a French accent)
+(Said in English with a French accent)

 On Friday 11 October, a Frenchman was arrested at Glasgow Airport.
 He was thought to be Xavier Dupont de Ligonnes who is suspected of killing his wife and four children in 2011.
 The passenger was detained after arriving in Scotland on an easyJet flight from Paris Charles de Gaulle.
 Dupont de Ligonnes has been wanted for murder in France since his family was discovered buried in the garden of their family home in Nantes.
 The incident, known as the "Nantes slaughter", deeply shocked France at the time and the 58-year-old suspect detained at Glasgow was thought to be travelling under a false name.